scholzj/aws-dbg-kubernetes-quickstart/README.md

 ## Use Kubernetes cluster

-The cluster can be accessed via kubctl.
-A configfile is created during the setup.
+The cluster can be accessed via kubectl.
+A config file is created during the setup.
 It can be advertised to kubectl via environment variable:

 ```
 export KUBECONFIG=~/.kube/config-wk359-k8s-qs